matt-savvy/blog/posts/2025/08-13-Adding-Postgres-Full-Text-Search-to-an-Ash-Project.md

 Once we run this migration, each row in our `tasks` table will have a searchable representation of its text, and it will have an index so that we don't have to scan the whole table.

+[^1]: I learned later that this generated column and indexes could be added to my Resource using `custom_statements`, which will be used to generate the same migration.
+The benefit here is that they will be out in the open.

 ## Searching

 Now, we can actually search over this using a `tsquery`.